awsdocs/aws-java-developer-guide/doc_source/examples-sqs-dead-letter-queues.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-sqs:`complete example <DeadLetterQueues.java>`.
+See the :sdk-examples-java-sqs:`complete example <DeadLetterQueues.java>` on GitHub.

 .. _sqs-dead-letter-queue-set-redrive-policy: